mobileben/DSS-Exercise/README.md

 # How to Build
 I used Xcode as the build tool.
 Note that I am familiar with CMake and have my own projects that utilize it to build the server side components.
 It did not seem practical to create a CMake system since.

 I am expecting a reviewer that plans on building the project on the Mac to have knowledge in how to build an Xcode project.
+Note that `3rdParty` contains prebuilts.
+These are prebuilts I already had on my machine from other projects.
+They are static libs, so will be built into the project.
+This project was built on an iMac Pro (Intel).

 # How to Run
 The executable provide is the `Debug` configuration.
 While I did build the `Release` configuration, I haven't really tested it.
 This is a toy, so right now it isn't doing too much that warrants a `Release` configuration to test against.